brillout/vite-plugin-server-entry/readme.md

 > [!NOTE]
 > This section is meant for library authors.
 As a user, you don't need to read this.
 If you have a problem, read [Manual import](#Manual-import) instead or reach out to maintainers.

-`vite-plugin-import-build` does two things:
+`@brillout/vite-plugin-import-build` does two things:
  - Generates an "import build" file at `dist/server/importBuild.cjs`.
- - Generates an "auto importer" file at `node_modules/vite-plugin-import-build/dist/autoImporter.js`.
+ - Generates an "auto importer" file at `node_modules/@brillout/vite-plugin-import-build/dist/autoImporter.js`.

 The *import build* file (`dist/server/importBuild.cjs`) enables tools, such as Vike and Telefunc, to consolidate their server entry file into a single entry file at `dist/server/importBuild.cjs`.
 We recommend having a quick look at the content of `dist/server/importBuild.cjs`: you'll see that it essentially loads built user files that live inside `dist/server/` (e.g. for Telefunc transpiled `.telefunc.js` user files, and for Vike transpiled `+Page.js` user files).

-The *auto importer* file (`node_modules/vite-plugin-import-build/dist/autoImporter.js`) automatically imports `dist/server/importBuild.cjs`, so that the user doesn't have to manually import `dist/server/importBuild.cjs` himself as shown in the following.
+The *auto importer* file (`node_modules/@brillout/vite-plugin-import-build/dist/autoImporter.js`) automatically imports `dist/server/importBuild.cjs`, so that the user doesn't have to manually import `dist/server/importBuild.cjs` himself as shown in the following.
 That's the only purpose of the auto importer.

 ```js
 // server/index.js (the user's server entry file)